-The Carter Center works with ministries of health in six African countries to control trachoma, the world's leading cause of preventable blindness.
+The Carter Center works with ministries of health in seven African countries to eliminate blinding trachoma, the world's leading cause of preventable blindness.

 What is trachoma?

-Trachoma is a bacterial eye infection found in poor, isolated communities that lack the tools for basic hygiene, clean water, and adequate sanitation.
+Trachoma is a bacterial eye infection found in poor, isolated communities lacking basic hygiene, clean water, and adequate sanitation.

-It is easily spread from person to person through hands, eyes, and clothes.
+It is easily spread from person to person through eye-seeking flies, hands, and clothes.
 Repeated infection leads to scarring and inward turning of the eyelid — a very painful condition called trichiasis — eventually causing blindness if left untreated.

 How widespread is the problem?